 The best way to choose a memory care facility is to speak to the staff in person.
 You’ll want to get to know the people who will be caring for your loved one and get a feel for what it will be like living there.

-La Sonora Senior Living is under development and opening soon!
+Rankin County is under development and opening soon!
 Contact us today to learn more.
 We’re happy to answer all your questions and help you decide if our facility is right for your loved one.